Pitcher: Pitching in a game

-There are a number of distinct throwing styles used by pitchers.
-The most common style is a three-quarters delivery in which the pitcher's arm snaps downward with the release of the ball.
+Pitchers use several distinct throwing styles.
+The most common style is a three-quarters delivery in which the pitcher's arm snaps downward with the ball's release.
 Some pitchers use a sidearm delivery in which the arm arcs laterally to the torso.
 Some pitchers use a submarine style in which the pitcher's body tilts sharply downward on delivery, creating an exaggerated sidearm motion in which the pitcher's knuckles come very close to the mound.

 Effective pitching is vitally important in baseball.
 In baseball statistics, for each game, one pitcher will be credited with winning the game, and one pitcher will be charged with losing it.
-This is not necessarily the starting pitchers for each team, however, as a reliever can get a win and the starter would then get a no-decision.
+These are not necessarily the starting pitchers for each team; however, a reliever can win, and the starter would then get a no-decision.

+Inside pitching

+Inside pitching is a tactic that involves throwing a pitch close to the batter to make it more difficult to swing their bat, and result in making less solid contact, known as "jamming the hitter."
+Pitchers with good control are usually more likely to pitch effectively on the inside.
+It is possible to be effective at disrupting the hitter while also being in the strike zone.
+When employed correctly, this can result in making a hitter hit pop flies or weak ground balls, and sometimes causes a broken bat.
+Depending on the exact height, location, and/or type of pitch, it can result in a brushback pitch, or, in the case of a badly controlled pitch, a hit batter.
+Despite the dangers that it poses to batters, it is a common and legal tactic.